Classification of resolving subcategories and grade consistent functions: Introduction

 \section{Introduction}

-Let $R$ be a commutative noetherian ring with identity which is not necessarily of finite Krull dimension.
+Throughout the present paper, let $R$ be a commutative noetherian ring with identity which is not necessarily of finite Krull dimension.
 All modules are assumed to be finitely generated.
 We denote by $\mod R$ the category of (finitely generated) $R$-modules.
-A resolving subcategory of $\mod R$ is a full subcategory that contains projective modules and is closed under direct summands, extensions and syzygies.
+A resolving subcategory of $\mod R$ is a full subcategory that contains all projective modules and is closed under direct summands, extensions and syzygies.
+(Here, a syzygy of an $R$-module $M$ means the kernel of some epimorphism from a projective $R$-module to $M$.)
 In this paper we give a classification of certain resolving subcategories of $\mod R$ using functions from $\Spec R$ to the integers.
-Our results can be applied to obtain classification of all resolving subcategories when $R$ is a locally hypersurface ring (or a local complete intersection).
+Our results can be applied to obtain classification of all resolving subcategories when $R$ is a locally hypersurface ring or a complete intersection.

 There has been a flurry of research activities on classification of subcategories associated to algebraic objects in recent years.
 These results are becoming increasingly influential in ring theory, homotopy theory, algebraic geometry and representation theory.
 For instance, Gabriel \cite{Ga} classified all Serre subcategories of $\mod R$ using specialization closed subsets of $\Spec R$.
 Devinatz, Hopkins and Smith \cite{DHS,HS} classified thick subcategories in the stable homotopy category.
 Hopkins {\cite{Hop}} and Neeman {\cite{N}} gave a similar result for thick subcategories of the derived categories of perfect complexes over $R$.
 The Hopkins-Neeman theorem was extended to schemes by Thomason \cite{T} and recently to group algebras by Benson, Iyengar and Krause {\cite{BIK}}.
 For many other similar results, see \cite{BCR, K, S, wide, stcm} and the references therein.